Elvis Week 2018 Survival Guide

 Please, don’t call the people paying musical homage to Elvis impersonators.
 The official term is Elvis Tribute Artists (ETAs for short).
 There will be plenty of them in town, and while some have greased their hair for fun, others have worked really hard and won a series of preliminary competitions around the country.

 They’re here to compete in the official Ultimate Elvis Tribute Artist Contest.
-The finals are on Saturday, August 13 at the Soundstage at Graceland and they tend to sell out well in advance.

 2. Plan ahead.

 There are a ton of Elvis Week events.
 Some are official Graceland-sanctioned and others are…not.
 Here’s a very brief, basic rundown of just a few of the events.
 For the full schedule and details go here.

 Also, Backbeat Tours will offer an Elvis-themed Hound Dog Tour nearly every day during Elvis Week.
 Details.

 3. Check Out The Other Elvis and Memphis Music Sites

 After you go to Graceland, there’s plenty more Memphis music history to explore.
 Visit Sun Studios (where Elvis got his big break), Levitt Shell (where he played his first concert), and Lauderdale Courts (where he lived as a teen).

 You can also take one of the excellent Backbeat Tours – they ride you around town in style while they tell you (and sing about) Memphis’ musical history.
 Especially if you’re just in town for the week, you’ll want to soak up as much Memphis music as you can, so make time for the Rock ‘n’ Soul Museum and the Stax Musuem, too.

 Rockabilly Rides is another tour you’ll want to look into as well.